Comprehensive Hearing Evaluations

 - In-depth clinical case history related to your ears, hearing and balance symptoms or concerns.

 - A test battery (multiple tests that when performed together help pinpoint the right site of lesion (problem) or rule out other conditions).
 In Audiology, test batteries are the norm in diagnosing hearing disorders.
-To test your hearing we will examine your ears visually to find any problems in your external ear canal, we will examine your middle ear with pressure tests called tympanometry, your inner ear and part of your auditory system with acoustic reflex, otoacoustic emissions, your sound detection with a pure tone hearing test, your discrimination with word tests, and your discrimination and performance in noise with speech in noise tests.
+To test your hearing we will examine your ears visually to find any problems in your external ear canal, your inner ear and part of your auditory system with acoustic reflex, otoacoustic emissions, your sound detection with a pure tone hearing test, your discrimination with word tests, and your discrimination and performance in noise with speech in noise tests.

 - Results and recommendations: A comprehensive hearing evaluation will include ALL these tests, and the results of all these tests will help us determine where the possible problem lies and what treatment or rehabilitative options are out there for you.